 - Perform and Share

 Our progression model also follows the same learning sequence to ensure all interrelated elements of music are covered and implemented.
-Children in Year 4 benefit from whole class specialist teaching, delivered by a member of Cumbria Music Services.
-These lessons allow children the opportunity to learn to play the ukulele as part of an ensemble and to engender a love of music learning.
 In Year 5 and 6, the pupils are given the opportunity to learn guitar in small group sessions led by a member of Cumbria Music Services.
-Throughout the sessions the interrelated elements of music are developed.
+Throughout the sessions, the interrelated elements of music are developed.

-Performance is at the heart of musical teaching and learning at Bookwell and pupils participate in a range of performances during their school ‘career’.
+Performance is at the heart of musical teaching and learning at Bookwell and pupils participate in a range of performances during their school career.
 These include nativities, harvest performances, class assemblies and a Year 6 leavers assembly.
 Pupils who are confident are encouraged to perform in solo performances.
+We also showcase a KS1 and a KS2 musical show once a year.
 Parents are invited and welcomed to watch all of these performances whether at school or outside of school.

 At Bookwell, we also recognise that staff have musical abilities that can be utilised to supplement our musical curriculum.
-In the new academic year, pupils in Year 3 and 4 will have the opportunity to learn to play the recorder within an after-school club led by a member of staff.
+In the second half of the autumn term, pupils in Year 3 and 4 will have the opportunity to learn to play the recorder within an after-school club led by a member of staff.
 Pupils will also have the opportunity to join the school choir.
 The school choir is open to KS2 children on a weekly basis, with the average number of pupils being in the range of 10-20.
 Pupils in the school choir meet after school and focus on singing in unison, developing harmony, solo performances and having fun!
 The school choir also have the opportunity to perform in school performances and have sung at a range of events both in school and at other venues.

 Our music Curriculum is planned to demonstrate progression and build on and embed current skills.
 We focus on progression of knowledge and skills in the different musical components and teaching of vocabulary also forms part of the units of work.
 If children are achieving the knowledge and skills in lessons, then they are deemed to be making good or better progress.
 We measure the impact of our curriculum through the following methods: